January 13, 2019 Surf Forecast

 Outlook through Sunday January 20: The large northwest swell should be completing its journey later this morning as it reaches the rest of the Big Island waters.
 The swell has pretty much peaked or is peaking elsewhere at around 15 feet and 17 to 20 seconds, with the lowering process to begin later today, We will be monitoring this trend and update as necessary, as to whether or not to extend the warning or lower the warning to an advisory.
 A reinforcing northwest swell is forecast to begin rolling in late Monday and peak Tuesday.
 This swell will bring another round of warning level surf to the north and west facing shores.
 A gradual decline follows with surf falling below advisory levels by Thursday.
 Another moderately large pulse arrives Thursday night, and peaks Friday.
 This will lead to advisory level surf for the north and west facing shores.
 Only small background south swells should be expected.

 Surf heights are forecast heights of the face, or front, of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, at the locations of the largest breakers.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.

-Surf: 1-3′ overhead high NNW long period swell for the morning with occasional well overhead sets.
-This builds to triple overhead+ high for the afternoon.
+Surf: Head high NNW long period swell for the morning with occasional 1-3′ overhead high sets.
+This drops in the afternoon with occasional head high sets.

 **Click directly on the images below to make them larger.
 Charts include: Maui County projected winds, tides, swell direction & period and expected wave heights.**